Admiring Light

 So, to sum up: the E-M5’s In body IS system is still effective even with very long legacy lenses.
 It took until the ‘rule’ handholdable speed to get sharp shots without IS, with 4 out of 5 sharp.
 However with the E-M5’s in body IS, this drops all the way to 1/320 sec at the same hit mark of 4 of 5 sharp.
 At 1/640 second and faster, every shot is sharp.
 I feel confident saying that with proper handholding technique, the E-M5 is good for two full stops of extra handholdability with a lens with a field of view like that of a 1200mm lens on full frame.
 Impressive!

-6 thoughts on “OM-D E-M5 IS Effectiveness with Long Lenses”
+6 responses to “OM-D E-M5 IS Effectiveness with Long Lenses”

 I wish I could say the same for the E-5’s IBIS.
 I don’t see it helping at all with just the Zuiko Digital 50-200mm lens.